ipython/ipython/doc/source/ipython.rst

 *Developer's list:*
     http://scipy.net/mailman/listinfo/ipython-dev

-The IPython project is also very grateful to^7 <footnode.html#foot2913>:
+The IPython project is also very grateful to:

 Bill Bumgarner <bbum-AT-friday.com>: for providing the DPyGetOpt module which gives very powerful and convenient handling of command-line